 How to speak to your family about organ donation

 Have you spoken to your family about organ donation?
-Whether that be telling your loved ones about your own decision or educating the next generation about the choices they make, it’s important to have open and honest conversations about topics like this.
+Whether that be telling your loved ones about your own decision or educating the next generation about the choices they make, it’s important to have open and honest conversations.
 Each year, thousands of lives are improved and saved thanks to those who donate organs to patients on the transplant list.

-In line with Organ Donation Week (September 26th to October 2nd 2022), L&G have partnered with the NHS to inspire family conversations and registrations for organ donation by putting children and young people at the heart of the message.
+In line with Organ Donation Week (September 18th to 24th 2023), Legal & General have partnered with the NHS to inspire family conversations and registrations for organ donation by putting children and young people at the heart of the message.

 So, what do you need to know about organ donation?
-How do you start a conversation about organ donation with your children?
+How do you start a conversation about organ donation with your children and debunk common myths about organ donation?
 And what do you need to do once you’ve made up your mind?
 Let’s take a look.

 England, Wales and Scotland all now have an opt out system for organ donation.
 This means all adults are now considered willing to be an organ donor when they die unless they have recorded a decision not to donate or are in one of the excluded groups.
 However, families will still always be consulted before any organ donation goes ahead.

 Therefore just as important as ever to ensure your family know your organ donation decision.
 9 out of ten families agree to support organ donation when they know it was what their loved one wanted.